-What are Gua Sha Face & Feet Massage treatments?
+What are Gua Sha Facial and Foot Reflexology Massage treatments?

 The Healing Practice has devised new Massage Face & Feet treatments using Gua Sha, in response to clients wanting a particular focus on favourite areas that often get neglected, or experience minimal touch in the course of a general massage.
 The face is an important area to work on to relieve congestion, detoxify the body systems, stimulate the circulation and tonify freshness to the complexion.
 Meridians (energy channels) start from the top of the head ending in the feet, making a Face & Feet treatment the ideal combination to make an effective difference to your health.

-Absolutely brand new treatment, using the amazing ‘Gua sha stone’ to fix you from top to toe, for a whole 60 minutes and guaranteed to still revitalise you days later!
+Absolutely wonderful treatment, using the amazing ‘Gua sha stone’ to fix you from top to toe, for a whole 60 minutes and guaranteed to still revitalise you days later!

 What are the benefits of a Gua Sha Face & Feet Treatment?